AUGUST 10-15, 2020

 GOOD NEWS: If your child is a returning camper, you already have a completed Camp Docs account!
 All you'll have to do is update any info that has changed.

-PLEASE NOTE: Erin Weierbach is our NEW TRAVEL COORDINATOR this year.
+PLEASE NOTE: Erin Weierbach is our TRAVEL COORDINATOR this year.
 For all camp travel arrangements, please contact Erin at Erin.firstname.lastname@example.org or 717-379-7504.

 Is the High Cost of Travel Keeping You From Signing Your Child Up for Camp?

 If you feel you may need assistance with travel expenses to and/or from Camp for your child, please reach out to our Travel Coordinator, Erin Weierbach, to discuss the travel scholarship application process.
 Erin can be reached at or 717-379-7504.